-- 14. Bar breached Principle 7, by failing to communicate information to its customers in the letter it sent in late May/early June in a way which was clear, fair and not misleading. - 15.
+- c) communicated information to Bar's customers in a way which was clear, fair and not misleading. - 13.
 Regulatory action in relation to this matter underlines the need for authorised firms and approved persons in the distribution chain to ensure that adequate steps are taken to satisfy themselves that robust and effective arrangements are in place to mitigate risks to customers.
-This action supports the Authority's operational objectives of securing an appropriate degree of protection for consumers and protecting and enhancing the integrity of the UK financial system. - 16.
+This action supports the Authority's operational objectives of securing an appropriate degree of protection for consumers and protecting and enhancing the integrity of the UK financial system. - 14.
 This action recognises that failure by one or more firms to comply with regulatory requirements that safeguard consumers and/or protect market integrity can distort competition.
 Tackling conduct failures, such as those detailed in this Final Notice, in order to ensure firms act with integrity, implement appropriate systems and controls, and arrange adequate protection for client assets, therefore supports the Authority's statutory objective to promote effective competition in the interests of consumers.